Devik225/Gitfinder/README.md

 ## Targets Achieved

 - [x] Built on Reactjs.
-- [x] Server side pagination executes when new data is required.
+- [x] Server-side pagination executed for pagination.
 - [x] User not found page implemented.
 - [x] Pre-loader works smoothly.
+- [x] From here user can navigate to Profiles and Repositories of the searched user.

 ## Installation on your Local Machine